 If you love the water and wildlife, Bora Bora is an amazing destination.
 Make sure you make the most of your trip and don’t spend too much time just laying on the beach or the deck of your private bungalow!

 Did I miss anything?
 Comment below, if there are any other, must-do activities in Bora Bora!

 Where to Stay in Bora Bora, French Polynesia

 Best Budget Hotel in Bora Bora, French Polynesia – Maitai Hotel

-This property is 1-minute walk from the beach.
+This property is a 1-minute walk from the beach.
 Le Maitai Polynesia is situated in the south of Bora Bora on Matira Point Beach.
 Guests have a choice between rooms with garden or lagoon views, and bungalows with direct beach access or over the water.

 Each room and bungalow include air conditioning, satellite TV, and a minibar.
 The bungalows situated over the water feature a glass table to allow guests to watch the fish below.
 Free use of fishing, snorkeling and kayaking equipment is included.
 The tour desk can book island cruises and scuba diving trips.
 Motu Mute Airport is 10 km from Le Maitai Polynesia Bora Bora.

 In the heart of a tropical garden, “Haere Mai” restaurant specializes in French and Polynesian cuisine.
 Guests can enjoy traditional Polynesian singing and dancing.